Nightjar Logo

 Quick Answer

 The main technical limitations of AI for food are ingredient accuracy and texture physics.
-AI models often "hallucinate" ingredients that aren't in your recipe (a legal risk for food labeling) or make organic textures look plasticky.
-To overcome this, use a Product Preservation tool like Nightjar that keeps the food on the plate 100% real and generates only the surrounding environment (table, restaurant, props), rather than generating the food itself.
+Generic models hallucinate ingredients that are not in the recipe (a labeling risk) and render organic textures with a plasticky look.
+The reliable workaround is to keep the real food untouched and use a product-preservation-first tool like Nightjar to generate only the surrounding environment (table, restaurant, props) rather than the dish itself.

 Key Limitations

-- The "Uncanny Valley" of Meat: AI struggles with the texture of cooked meat, often making it look raw, overly shiny, or like plastic.
+• The "uncanny valley" of meat: AI struggles with the texture of cooked meat, often making it look raw, overly shiny, or plasticky.

-- Steam and Heat: Accurately rendering steam that obeys physics (rising and dissipating correctly) is difficult for generic models.
+• Steam and heat: rendering steam that obeys physics, rising and dissipating correctly, is difficult for generic models.

-- Ingredient Integrity: If you sell a "Strawberry and Nut Muesli," generic AI might add blueberries or chocolate chips simply because they are statistically common in muesli images.
-This creates false advertising.
+• Ingredient integrity: for a "Strawberry and Nut Muesli," generic AI may add blueberries or chocolate chips because they are statistically common in muesli images.
+That risks misrepresenting the product.

 The Hybrid Solution: Keep the Food, Change the Mood

 You do not need to generate the burger.
-You need to generate the vibe.
+You need to generate the scene around it.

-- Workflow: Photograph your actual dish on a plain white plate.
+• Workflow: photograph the real dish on a plain white plate.